 A simile is a direct comparison of two things, using like or as.
 Example: South Africa is like a long blue river.
 A metaphor compares two things without using like or as, but by saying that the one thing is the second thing.
 Example: South Africa is a river.

-South Africa is hot like a ball of sun in a sandy desert. lt is a prickly pear
+South Africa is hot like It is a ball of sun a prickly pear in a sandy desert.